 - Am I prepared to be challenged?
 A critical part of coaching processes – indeed, an intrinsic part of many coaching frameworks – is challenging perspectives that act as obstacles to development.
 Good coaches will help you confront these and tackle them in a supportive way, however, this can be tough for some individuals.

 - How do I want to receive feedback?
-Many modern platforms support synchronous communications – live messaging and video are two examples of how you as a user can now receive instant feedback in real-time.
+Many modern e-therapy platforms support synchronous communications – live messaging and video are two examples of how you as a user can now receive instant feedback in real-time.
 But would you rather leave emails, get texts to your phone, or something else entirely?
 More broadly speaking, too, how would you like that feedback to look?

 - Am I ready to commit to the work?
 Simply turning up to online sessions isn’t enough to get you results or help you achieve your goals.
 Your coach may assign you practical tasks to carry out, such as reading or exercises between meetings, which can involve time and effort.